-Assistant Professor Francis Wong Keng Lin is an Associate Consultant in Department of Orthopaedic Surgery, Assistant Professor in Duke-NUS Graduate Medical School, Clinical Lecturer in NUS Yong Loo Lin School of Medicine, Clinical Teacher in NTU Lee Kong Chian School of Medicine, and Clinical Physician Faculty Member of the Singhealth Orthopaedic Surgery Residency Programme.
+Assistant Professor Francis Wong Keng Lin is a Consultant in Department of Orthopaedic Surgery, Assistant Professor in Duke-NUS Graduate Medical School, Honorary Senior Lecturer in Cardiff University, Clinical Lecturer in NUS Yong Loo Lin School of Medicine, Clinical Teacher and Adjunct Lecturer in NTU Lee Kong Chian School of Medicine, and Clinical Physician Faculty Member of the Singhealth Orthopaedic Surgery Residency Programme.
 He graduated as the pioneer resident in the Clinician Scientist Track from NUHS Orthopaedic Surgery Residency Programme, clinching the Best Senior Resident Award 3 consecutive years in a row.
-He was also the Chief Resident in his residency programme and was part of the nation-wide Singapore Chief Residency Programme (SCRP) in 2014-2015 (Cohort 2).
-He completed his Masters of Clinical Investigation(MCI), and is pursuing a part-time PhD in NUS, after receiving the National Medical Research Council(NMRC) Research Training Fellowship(RTF).
-He is currently investigating the use of Mesenchymal Stem Cells (MSC) exosomes as a cell-free injectable therapy for chondral defects of the knee and has published his translational research in a top-tiered Orthopaedic Surgery journal, Arthroscopy.
-Asst Prof Wong is active in both basic, translational, and clinical research, and has published more than 45 peer reviewed journal articles to date.
-He won the Singapore Orthopaedic Association Young Orthopaedic Investigator’s Award in 2013 and currently holds several national level grants, including the NMRC New Investigator Grant (NIG).
+He was also the Chief Resident, Asst Prof Francis Wong completed his Masters of Clinical Investigation(MCI) and his PhD in cartilage regeneration in NUS Yong Loo Lin School of Medicine, and went on to be the inaugural Orthopaedic Surgery Resident in Singapore to win the prestigious National Medical Research Council(NMRC) Research Training Fellowship($428,400).
+He obtained his first NMRC New Investigator Grant(NIG)($199,650) in 2015, and in 2022, became the first ever nationally funded Orthopaedic Surgeon-Scientist by securing his NMRC Transition Award($943,500).